SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C- immunology.md

 	- **adaptive immunity against it** ; like immune responses against tumors inhibit the tumor growth.
 	- also u can transfer immune arm onto another to prevent tumors, transfer the lymphocytes
 - 	- immunodeficient ppl have a higher rate of some tumors
-- 	- **immune checkpoint inhibitors of PD-1 and CTLA-4 = blocking these lead to tumor remission**

 TSA: tumor-specific antigens = proteins only expressed by tumors tumor ASSOCIATED antigens - normal cell hve it but **overexpressed** in tumor cells